scicloj/tablecloth/docs/index.md

         for sequential input (arrays)
       - `:layout` - for numberical, native array of arrays - treat entries `:as-rows` or `:as-columns` (default)

+`api/let-dataset` accepts bindings `symbol`-`column-data` to simulate
+R’s `tibble` function.
+Each binding is converted into a column.
+You can refer previous columns to in further bindings (as in `let`).

 -----